bortox/Compiti-scolastici/_drafts/2020-10-15-Chapter-by-Chapter-summary-Dinosaurs.md

 Her discoveries attracted scientist, who visited her:

-- William Buckland, a clever and strange scientist, discovered a Megalosaurus and talk about that with Mary.
+- **William Buckland**, a clever and strange scientist, discovered a Megalosaurus and talk about that with Mary.

-- Gideon Mantell, a doctor in Lewes, found a Iguanodon and a Hyleosaurus, and visited mary.
+- **Gideon Mantell**, a doctor in Lewes, found a Iguanodon and a Hyleosaurus, and visited mary.

-**Richard Owen**, another scientist, wrote the book _Dinosauria_ about the recent discoveries of the past and he was the one who had given the name _dinosaurs_ to these strange animals of the past and he classified dinosaurs in three big groups that are **used still today**:
+**Richard Owen**, another scientist, wrote the book _Dinosauria_ about the recent discoveries of the past and he was the one who had given the name _dinosaurs_ to these strange animals of the past and he classified dinosaurs in three big groups that are **still used today**:

 |GROUP|DINOSAUR|ADDITIONAL INFORMATION
 |---|---|---|